This post may contain affiliate links. Please see my disclosure policy for details.

 I imagined loud traffic and horns keeping me up all night.
-But, as we walked into the resort, it’s far away from the road and you enter into a peaceful oasis.
+But, as we walked into the resort, it was far away from the road and you enter a peaceful oasis.

-The property has accommodations which cater for every budget.
+The property has accommodations that cater to every budget.

 You can stay in their non-A/C tents, book a room in their glamping bungalows or upgrade to a little brick wall cottage type of thing.

-A peak inside my crib for the night
+A peek inside my crib for the night

 As soon as I saw where I was staying, I was so excited to get inside!